tringi/papers/README.md

   *This will prevent browser playing a video on a **locked** computer (e.g. user is listening to music) from keeping the screens on, when there's nothing of value being displayed.*

+* `DeleteMultipleFiles` API to request deletion of more than single file with one syscall to improve deletion performance of large directories.

 # C++ papers &amp; proposals

 * [C++ Destructive Move](cxx-destructive-move.md) - quick and dirty proposal draft